- Animal Care

-The Medical Center provides routine physical exams, vaccines, spaying and neutering, other surgeries, emergency care, dental work, and treatment of diseases and injuries.
-We hold a low-cost vaccination clinic weekly.
+The Medical Center provides physical exams, vaccines, spaying and neutering, dental work, and out-patient treatment of non-emergency illnesses.
+We cannot diagnose or treat critically ill animals and do not do any orthopedic surgeries.
+We hold a low-cost vaccination clinic Wednesday evenings.
 For information on our vaccination clinic, click here.

 - Are the spay and neuter services available to everyone?